pdfruth/dallas-docker-meetup-Aug2018/lab02/README.md

 In this section we'll take an exising web application, *build* the "Docker container image" of it, deploy/*run* the "Docker container" and then *Stop* the "Docker container".

-Frist, create a new directory to work from
+Frist, create a new directory to work from.
 ```
 $ mkdir dallasmeetup
 $ cd dallasmeetup
 ```

-1. In the *dallasmeetup* directory, create webapp.js file using your preferred editor (nano, vi, etc.) and add the following code:
+1. In the *dallasmeetup* directory, create webapp.js file using your preferred editor (nano, vi, etc.) and add the following code.
 ```
   Need the "web app" artifacts from Dave.
 Below is an example of the server.js app that Richard created.